wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 A **transaction fee** is a fee that an [account](/en/blockchain/account) owner pays to send a [transaction](/en/blockchain/transaction).

 A transaction sender can specify any amount of fee but not less than a  minimum amount.
 The larger the fee is, the quicker the transaction will be added to the new [block](/en/blockchain/block).

-A sender can set a transaction fee nominated in WAVES or in a sponsored asset.
+For invoke script transaction and transfer transaction, a sender can specify a transaction fee nominated in a sponsored asset, see the section [Fee Nominated in Sponsored Asset](#fee-nominated-in-sponsored-asset) below.

+## Minimum Fee

 The minimum fees for each type of transaction are listed in the table below.
 If a transaction is verified by an [account script](/en/ride/script/script-types/account-script) or an [asset script](/en/ride/script/script-types/asset-script), then the fee is increased by 0.004 WAVES for each script execution.